-Due by end of the day on Wednesday, September 9, 2015.
+Due by end of the day on Wednesday, February 3, 2016.
 Submit to assigned D2L dropbox.
 You can submit any time before the due date to receive feedback sooner.

-Point value: Up to 5% extra credit on your research paper grade
+Point value: Up to 5% extra credit toward your research paper grade.

-You are expected to at least briefly describe the specific debatable issue that you plan to write about in the body of your research paper.
+You are expected to clearly state the topic question or debatable issue that you intend to write about.
+You should also include clear statements of at least two possible ideas and/or supporting references for both sides of the issue or question.
 For some topics it is helpful to try to pose a question.
-It would be helpful if you also list a few points on both sides of the debatable issue that you are considering to include in your paper.
-An draft outline of your paper would be best, but is not required.
+A draft outline of your paper would be best, but is not required.
 A preliminary list of references that you have found can be included as well.
-The purposes of the assignment are to make sure that you have selected a suitable topic and to give you incentive to begin working on the paper sooner rather than later.
-Dr. Ward will reply with comments and suggestions about your topic on D2L using the feedback for dropbox submissions.
+The purposes of the assignment are to make sure that you have selected a suitable topic and to make sure that you begin working on the paper sooner rather than later.
+Dr. Ward will reply with comments and suggestions about your topic.
+You are not committed to the topic you submit with this assignment.
+You are free to change the topic before writing your final paper if you wish, however, the topic must be suitable for the paper.

-Submitting your final paper for grading
+Submitting your final research paper for grading

-Printed copy of your paper is due in class on Thursday, October 15, 2015.
-You must also submit to assigned D2L dropbox.
+Printed copy of paper is due in class on Wednesday, March 9, 2016.
+You must also submit an electronic version of the same paper to the assigned D2L dropbox by the end of the day.
 You can turn in your paper at any time prior to the due date.